lanyavik/BAIL/readme.md

-## Anonymized code for BAIL paper
+## BAIL

-The code is currently anonymized for review.
+Code for "BAIL: Best-Action Imitation Learning for Batch Deep Reinforcement Learning" paper, published at Neurips 2020.

 The BAIL implementation can be found under `spinup/algos/BAIL/`.
 Code runs with pytorch >= 1.2, mujoco 150